 The arguments in favor of private banking are several:

-1. As today’s children grow up and some of them develop cancer as adults, autologous (self) cord blood transplants will become more common used.
+1. As today’s children grow up and some of them develop cancer as adults, autologous (self) cord blood transplants will become more commonly used.
 Pediatric cancers and adult cancers are completely different diseases at the cellular level (to learn more about cancer visit the website of the National Cancer Institute).
 While pediatric cancer patients rarely receive autologous transplants, among adult cancer patients the autologous transplants are more common than transplants from donors.

 2. Recent news reports constantly announce new medical advances using stem cells.
 Future applications will probably include tissue repair to various organs of the body.

 3. Families should consider is whether the odds given for the “average baby” apply to them.
-Some families do have a higher predisposition to cancer and immune disorders, and would be far more likely to benefit from cord blood banking than the statistics indicate.
+Some families do have a higher predisposition to cancer and immune disorders and would be far more likely to benefit from cord blood banking than the statistics indicate.

 4. If your family, especially your children, are of mixed ethnic background, it may be impossible to find an adult bone marrow donor who is a perfect match.
 In that event, cord blood from even a partially matched sibling would be invaluable if a stem cell transplant is necessary.